Gosayram/kaniko/README.md

 #### Flag `--require-native-nodes`

 Set this boolean flag to `true` to fail if non-native architecture is requested.
 This ensures builds only run on nodes with the correct architecture support.
-Defaults to `false`.
+Defaults to `true`.

 #### Flag `--oci-mode`